Selecting the right coding and marking solution

-If you are looking to print variable information such as date codes, batch numbers and 1D/2D barcodes, our printers can be seamlessly integrated into your production line alongside existing equipment.
+If you are looking to print variable information such as date codes, batch numbers and 1D/2D barcodes, our TIJ printers can be seamlessly integrated into your production line alongside existing equipment.

 Crisp, clear prints

-These innovative systems allow for information previously carried on a label to be printed directly onto any porous surface, particularly outer cases and boxes.
+These innovative systems allow for information previously carried on a label to be printed directly onto any porous surface, particularly outer cases and shipping boxes.

-As a result, you save costs on consumables, printing, and the need for an application system.
+By switching to printing directly onto the box, you save costs on consumables, printing, and the need for an application system.
 With the ability to print a barcode to the required standard, the savings of direct box printing are substantial.

 Crisp, clear prints